Voting and Elections

 2. If your home address is NOT in Minnesota:

-Visit your home state’s Secretary of State website or vote.gov to find out what you need to do in order to register.
+Visit your home state’s Secretary of State website or vote.gov to find out what you must do to register.
 The process can differ from state to state.
 You can also visit the U.S. Election Assistance Commission to find out whether or not your home state offers online voter registration.
 If it does, you can follow the link to the appropriate website.
 If it does not, you have to either print out or request a voter registration application and send it back to the appropriate office by mail.

 Option Two: Register under your CSB/SJU Campus address